erSubhashThapa/100daysofcode/r2-log.md

 - ## Recipe Calculator
   ## Type Ahead

   I went back to my type-ahead problem for my recipe calculator.
 This is the one chrome does automatically.
-But I want mine to pull from a list of saved ingredient.
+But I want my custom type-ahead to pull from a list of saved ingredient.

   <img src="log_imgs/type_ahead_5-3.PNG" width="500">

-  I ended up using async await for this.
+  I ended up using async/await for this.
 I realized too that async await can help with debugging because it's easier to debug with sequencial code.
 But I'm not sure if that really makes sense.
 I didn't finish.
 I should start commiting my work again, but not today.

 ## Day 22, R2
 ### 5/2/19